I Will Follow (film): Production

 I Will Follow was shot in 11 days on location in Topanga Canyon, California, on a $50,000 budget.
 Its title was taken from the U2 song of the same name.

 Release

 I Will Follow made its world premiere in New York City at the 2010 Urbanworld Film Festival, where it won audience honors.
 It also played at the 2010 Chicago International Film Festival and the 2010 AFI Film Festival.
 The film had a limited release on March 11, 2011.

+Critical reception

+On review aggregator Rotten Tomatoes, I Will Follow has an approval rating of 82% based on 11 reviews, with an average rating of 7.5/10.

-Film critic Roger Ebert gave the film three and a half out of four stars.
+Film critic Roger Ebert gave the film three and a half out of four stars, describing it as "a universal story about universal emotions".